How to make Word documents accessible

 If you’re checking a PDF

-Where to get help: Images in Word.
+Where to get help fixing this issue: Images in Word.

 Check 7: Tables